benleov/php_stats_server/README.md

 php_stats_server
 ===============================

-Allows collection time based statistics (value, timestamp, tag), and plots them on a graph using high-charts.
+Allows collection of time based statistics (value, timestamp, tag), and plots them on a graph using high-charts, grouped by a time interval.
 Can also import from CSV file.

 Requires
 -------------------------------